2014-2015 Undergraduate Catalog

 469 Pre-Licensure Clearance.
 (1) Students pursuing teacher licensure are required to take this course in the semester they student teach.
 Students must meet criteria established by the department in order to be recommended for licensure.
 Prerequisite: departmental clearance to student teach.
 Corequisite: Student Teaching (STCH).
 Graded S/U.

-480 Student Teaching.
-See STCH 480.
+480 Student Teaching See STCH 480.

 482 (Cross-listed with BIOL 482 and CHEM 482) Science in Context.
 (3) Interdisciplinary course designed for science majors pursuing secondary teacher licensure.
 Students will explore science as inquiry, the unifying principles of science, and the role of social contexts and ethics in science.
-Writing Instruction in the Discipline (WID) course.
+Writing Instruction in the Disciplines (WID) course.
 Not open to students with credit in BIOL 482 or CHEM 482.
 Prerequisite: senior standing in Science/Physics—Teacher Education option, or permission of instructor; ENG 280.